patthewebrat/markdown/README.md

 ## 🤝 Contributing

-Feel free to open issues or submit pull requests to improve Markdown Magic!
+Feel free to open issues or submit pull requests to improve Markdown Editor!

 ## 📄 License